PreMiD/Activities/docs/v1/api/metadata-json.md

 - Metadata schema v1.0.9+: Description property is supported
 - Extension v2.8.0+: Description is displayed in the settings UI
 - Earlier versions: Description property is ignored

+**Best Practices for Descriptions:**
+- Keep descriptions concise (under 100 characters recommended)
+- Use clear, action-oriented language
+- Explain what the setting does, not just what it is
+- Consider what users need to know to make an informed choice
+- Use consistent tone and terminology across all settings
+- Test descriptions with users who are unfamiliar with the feature

+**Examples:**
+- ✅ Good: "Show elapsed time since the activity started"
+- ✅ Good: "Display interactive buttons in Discord Rich Presence"
+- ❌ Poor: "Timestamp setting"
+- ❌ Poor: "Buttons"

 ## Regular Expressions